jolicar/TopologyRuleMustBeProperlyInsidePolygonsPoint/testing/cases/TP00_TopologyRules/RU01_MustBeProperlyInsidePolygon/CP0001_2DptsC_2DpolI/readme.md

 ### Expected result

 The expected results are the *Inspector de errores del Plan de topología* window have one record.
-The point with ID equals to 2 does  false the rule.
+The point with ID equals to 2 does false the rule, this is out of polygons.

 ### Bug report